Shungy/cryptofrens-contracts/README.md

 ### Reward Allocations

 90% of emissions will go to HAPPY-WAVAX PGL (Pangolin Liquidity Token) stakers, and 10% of emissions will go to CryptoFrens NFT stakers.
-There is no developer allocation, VC allocation, advisor allocation, nor treasury allocation.
+There will be no developer allocation, VC allocation, advisor allocation, nor treasury allocation.
 All the emissions will be distributed to the community through asset staking.
-After the sale of all CryptoFren NFTs, the NFTs will be backed slightly below their minting price.
+After the sale of all CryptoFrens NFTs, the NFTs will be backed slightly below their minting price.
 Then we plan to reduce the NFT staking allocation, and increase LP staking allocation.
 Technically, the reward allocations can be changed by the owner.
 However, off-chain voting methods